“HELPING PEOPLE RISE ABOVE WITH RESPONSIVE COUNSELLING & PSYCHOLOGICAL SERVICES”

 I adopt a compassionate, open-minded approach and provide supportive guidance to help clients identify their strengths and resources.
 Above all, my practice is client-focused and collaborative.
 I strongly believe in the therapeutic relationship, and meeting my clients where they are in the change process to help them define and achieve their goals.
 I believe that empathic understanding, patience, and an accepting environment are key elements in supporting positive change.
 I assist clients in identifying and coping with difficult thoughts and feelings, and offer evidence-based strategies and recommendations to facilitate this process.
 As a therapist, helping people reach their goals and recognize their potential for greatness is the most rewarding part of our work together.

 I have completed an honours (BSc) degree in Psychology from Mount Allison University and received a Master of Science (MSc) degree in Clinical Psychology from Acadia University.
 My clinical training is primarily based in Cognitive-Behavioural Therapy (CBT); however, I also integrate multiple therapeutic models including mindfulness-based theory, attachment theory, and acceptance and commitment therapy (ACT) to suit the specific needs of each client.
-I have participated in additional training in suicide risk assessment, Emotion-Focused Therapy for caregivers, Dialectical Behavior Therapy (DBT), and Part I of EMDR basic training, qualifying me to work with cases of simple PTSD.
+I have participated in additional training in suicide risk assessment, Emotion-Focused Therapy for caregivers, Dialectical Behavior Therapy (DBT), and EMDR training, qualifying me to work with cases of PTSD and trauma.
 I am committed to a therapeutic approach that is current and evidence-based, and I continually seek to update my skills.

 Marie Josette Durup